Skip to content

 Troubleshooting

-• Check the entry-point group name is exactly "primethink.tools" in pyproject.toml
+• Check that the entry-point group name is exactly "primethink.tools" in pyproject.toml

-• Check the type field — use "internal" for Python tools
+• Check the type field — use "internal" for Python tools, "mcp" for MCP, "api" for REST APIs

 • Check API logs for "placeholder could not be resolved" warnings

 • The plugin should NOT import from src.* (the main API).
-Use the injected context instead
+It receives register_tools via injection.

-• Only depend on langchain-core, pydantic, and standard library imports
+• Use only langchain-core, pydantic, and standard library imports in your plugin.

-• For shared utilities, pass them via config or environment variables
+• For shared utilities (DB access, etc.), pass them via config or environment variables.